stellar/stellar-dbt-public/README.md

     - [Development Folders](#development-folders)

-## Data Transformation
+## dbt Overview

 dbt is composed of different moving parts working harmoniously.
 All of them are important to what dbt does — transforming data.
-When you execute dbt run, you are running a model that will transform your data without that data ever leaving your warehouse.
+When you execute `dbt run`, you are running a model that will transform your data without that data ever leaving your warehouse.

 ### Workflow

 The top level of a dbt workflow is the project.
 A project is a directory of a `.yml` file (the project configuration) and either `.sql` or `.py` files (the models).
 The project file tells dbt the project context, and the models let dbt know how to build a specific data set.
+In the end, the purpose of these models is to simplify analytics by generating data mart tables.

 A model is a single file containing a final select statement, and a project can have multiple models, and models can even reference each other.